disputed1/pterodactyl-eggs/README.md

-github readme for pterodacyl game server eggs. # pterodactyl-eggs collection of json based pterodactyl eggs for games I did not existing ones for counter strike source
-Sure thing!
-Here's a draft for your GitHub README:

 Pterodactyl Game Server Eggs
 Welcome to the Pterodactyl Game Server Eggs repository!
 This collection includes JSON-based Pterodactyl eggs for various games that did not have existing ones.
 Each egg is designed to simplify the deployment and management of game servers using the Pterodactyl panel.